WaelAlQawasmi/WaelAlQawasmi/README.md

 - :seedling: Code Fellows Advanced Software Development Intensive Program Graduate.
 - :computer: Most used combination of lines of code `git add ; git commit ; git push`.
-- 🕹 Hit me up if you are up for an Apex Legends match
 - :speech_balloon: Ask me anything.

 🤝 &nbsp; Connect with Me